JimmyCerone/ideaBank/Reference/Tags/Tags Reference.md

 #Acquire - An idea made to be acquired.

 Readiness (per [[Psionica]]):
+- #Bud - Tiny kernel of an idea from [[How A Design Thinking Exercise Solved a Chronic Note-taking Problem]].
 - #Lacking - Doesn't need refinement, it needs growth (to be combined with another idea or to be significantly modified)
 - #Brainstorm - ideas that need more refinement that we can't or don't want to provide
 - #Studio - Best fit for writing about and not doing (huge lift)